alexklyuev/vscode-svg-dev/README.md

-# vscode-svg-dev
+# SVG dev

+## Warning

+Project is in very early preview.

+But still could be useful.

+## Description

-Trying to build visual svg editor.
+Trying to build visual svg editor for developers.
-Currently in early preview.

 ## Changelog
  - 0.7.7